 Any restoration of natural resources under OPA must comply with NEPA, as amended (42 U.S.C. § 4321 et seq.), and its implementing regulations (40 C.F.R. § 1500-1508) where federal actions may significantly impact the human environment.
-In compliance with NEPA and its regulations, this Draft DARP/EA identifies potential restoration alternatives, describes the purpose and need for the action, evaluates reasonably foreseeable environmental consequences, and provides for public participation in the decision-making process.
+In compliance with NEPA and its regulations, this DARP/EA identifies potential restoration alternatives, describes the purpose and need for the action, evaluates reasonably foreseeable environmental consequences, and provides for public participation in the decision-making process.
 The information on environmental consequences will be used in making a threshold determination as to whether preparation of an Environmental Impact Statement (EIS) is required prior to the selection of the Trustees' preferred restoration actions.
-If an EIS is not warranted, a Final DARP/EA will be published after consideration of public comment.

-For certain preferred restoration actions (e.g., recreational use restoration proposed herein), project-specific NEPA analysis may be needed as the plans for these restoration actions become more concrete.
+For certain preferred restoration actions (e.g., recreational use restoration preferred herein), project-specific NEPA analysis may be needed as the plans for these restoration actions become more concrete.
 For example, the Trustees could in the future conduct a consistency analysis to determine whether the anticipated environmental impacts of the specific projects proposed for implementation fall within the range of impacts evaluated in the DARP/EA.
 If so, a consistency determination could be made and no further NEPA review would be necessary to implement the projects.
-If the anticipated impacts fall outside of the scope of those evaluated in the DARP/EA, however, the Trustees could choose not to proceed with the specific projects, or choose to conduct the follow- up NEPA analysis necessary to select projects for implementation.
-Similarly, if there is a significant change to any of the restoration projects originally selected in the Final DARP/EA, the Trustees would consider the need to develop a restoration plan amendment and/or additional environmental analyses in accordance with NEPA regulations, which typically require a supplemental NEPA analysis be prepared if new information arises that would substantively impact previous decision-making or if there is a substantial change to a selected restoration project (40 C.F.R §1502(9)(d)).
+If the anticipated impacts fall outside of the scope of those evaluated in the DARP/EA, however, the Trustees could choose not to proceed with the specific projects, or choose to conduct the follow-up NEPA analysis necessary to select projects for implementation.
+Similarly, if there is a significant change to any of the restoration projects selected in this DARP/EA, the Trustees would consider the need to develop a restoration plan amendment and/or additional environmental analyses in accordance with NEPA regulations, which typically require a supplemental NEPA analysis be prepared if new information arises that would substantively impact previous decision-making or if there is a substantial change to a selected restoration project (40 C.F.R §1502(9)(d)).
 Project changes not deemed significant could be outlined in a supplemental information report, or similar type document, for posting to the Administrative Record.

 The EA portion of this document is being prepared using the 1978 CEQ NEPA Regulations.
 NEPA reviews initiated prior to the effective date of the revised CEQ regulations may be conducted using the 1978 version of the regulations.
 The effective date of the 2020 CEQ NEPA Regulations was September 14, 2020.
 Under 40 C.F.R. §§ 1501.5 and 1501.6, for the purposes of this NEPA analysis, DOI is the lead agency and NOAA is a cooperating agency.
-NOAA may adopt the Final EA, as appropriate, in accordance with 40 CFR § 1506.3 and its agency-specific NEPA procedures.
+NOAA may adopt the EA, as appropriate, in accordance with 40 CFR § 1506.3 and its agency-specific NEPA procedures.
 This review began on September 20, 2016 when the Trustees issued the Notice of Intent to Conduct Restoration Planning for the NRDA; DOI and NOAA decided to proceed under the 1978 regulations.